CNIC-Proteomics/PTM-compass/README.md

 ## Requirements

-The SHIFTS toolset requires Python 3.6 or above.
+The PTM-compass programs require Python 3.6 or above.
 All other dependencies are listed in the `python_requirements.txt` file.

-## Usage
+# Modules

-Each PTM-compass module has specific functionality and parameters.
-Modules use a configuration file (INI format) but also allow parameters to be specified via the command line.
+Each PTM-Compass module is designed with specific functionality and configurable parameters.
+Modules primarily use a configuration file in INI format but also support overriding parameters via the command line.

-For detailed instructions on each module, please refer to the **[USAGE Guide](USAGE.md)**.
+For comprehensive instructions on using each module, please refer to the **[Module Guide](MODULES.md)**.

 ## Example Commands

-For further examples/tests, please refer to the **[TEST Guide](TEST.md)**.
+For additional examples and tests, please consult the **[Test Guide](TEST.md)**.

-## License
+# License

 This application is licensed under a **Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) License**.
 See the [LICENSE](LICENSE.md) file for details.